datalad-handbook/book/docs/intro/narrative.rst

    the book when there is no better alternative, and executing those commands will suffice to follow along.

-Apart from core DataLad commands (introduced in the second section of this book), DataLad also comes with many extensions and advanced commands not (yet) referenced in this handbook.
+Apart from core DataLad commands (introduced in the second part of this book), DataLad also comes with many extensions and advanced commands not (yet) referenced in this handbook.
 The development of many of these features is ongoing, and this handbook will incorporate all DataLad commands and extensions